chinapedia/wikipedia.abstract.en/Page/Asteroid.md

 Near-Earth asteroids

 Near-Earth asteroids, or NEAs, are asteroids that have orbits that pass close to that of Earth.
-Asteroids that actually cross Earth's orbital path are known as _Earth-crossers_. , 14,464 near-Earth asteroids are known[63] and the number over one kilometer in diameter is estimated to be 900–1,000.
-Asteroids-KnownNearEarthObjects-Animation-UpTo20180101.gif – as of January 2018
+Asteroids that actually cross Earth's orbital path are known as _Earth-crossers_. , 14,464 near-Earth asteroids are known[63] and the number over one kilometer in diameter is estimated to be 900–1,000. – as of January 2018
 Video (0:55; July 23, 2018)

-]] SmallAsteroidImpacts-Frequency-Bolide-20141114.jpgs, small asteroids roughly 1 to 20 meters in diameter impacting Earth's atmosphere.]]
+]] s, small asteroids roughly 1 to 20 meters in diameter impacting Earth's atmosphere.]]

 Characteristics

 Size distribution

-Asteroids_by_size_and_number.svg Asteroids vary greatly in size, from almost for the largest down to rocks just 1 meter across.[64]
+Asteroids vary greatly in size, from almost for the largest down to rocks just 1 meter across.[64]
 The three largest are very much like miniature planets: they are roughly spherical, have at least partly differentiated interiors,[65] and are thought to be surviving protoplanets.
 The vast majority, however, are much smaller and are irregularly shaped; they are thought to be either surviving planetesimals or fragments of larger bodies.

 The dwarf planet Ceres is by far the largest asteroid, with a diameter of .
 The next largest are 4 Vesta and 2 Pallas, both with diameters of just over .
 Vesta is the only main-belt asteroid that can, on occasion, be visible to the naked eye.
 On some rare occasions, a near-Earth asteroid may briefly become visible without technical aid; see 99942 Apophis.